Scrutica

 Not yet available

-Ownership chain not yet documented in the available data (PitchBook affiliate graph, FactSet supply graph, SEC filings, LEI registry; as of 2026-05-16).
+Ownership chain not yet documented in the available data (licensed corporate-ownership database, licensed supply-chain database, SEC filings, LEI registry; as of 2026-07-06).
 The chain may extend further once additional ingestion runs complete; absence here reflects coverage at this snapshot, not a documented apex.

 Description